dehezhang2/Notes/3103/CS3103_Operating_System.md

 * Strong/Weak Semaphore

   * Waiting queue for processes waiting on the semaphore
-  * strong/weak determined by the order are processes are removed from the queue
+  * strong/weak determined by the order of processes are removed from the queue
   * **strong semaphores** use FIFO
   * **weak semaphores** do not specify the order of removal from the queue